AlexanderJDupree/File_Reader/README.md

 ## What's in this Repo?

-This repo utilizes [Premake5](https://github.com/premake/premake-core) to build the project.
+This repo utilizes [Premake5](https://github.com/premake/premake-core) to build the necessary project files.
 Included along with the source files are unit tests, an example program, and the generated GNU makefiles.
-If you need specific files (i.e. visual studio or xcode) just run:
+If you need specific project files (i.e. visual studio or xcode) just run:

 ```
 premake5 <action>